The best things to do in Reus, Spain

 Reus is only eight kilometers away from the Costa Daurada

 The entire coastal region is also easy to travel by train.
-If you have more time and don’t want to drive yourself, you can plan a great trip through Spain and France this way.
+If you have more time and don’t want to drive yourself, you can plan a great trip through Spain and France.

 Check train connections of Renfe here (Spanish railroad company)